 There are two must-have items that every carry-on bag needs: A great face lotion and a hydrating mist.
 Pick a lotion that’s a little heavier than typical daytime moisturizer—you want something that can basically create a moisturizing barrier against the nasty bacteria that can get on your hands while traveling while also protect your complexion from dry air blowing in your face thanks to that annoying overhead fan.

-Periodically spritz your face with your mist of choice; we love Balance Mist by Moss Botanicals because of the oil-equalizing rose geranium and coriander.
+Periodically spritz your face with your mist of choice; we love Transform Mist by Moss Botanicals because of the wood, roots, and a lemony top note from Elemi, a member of the frankincense family.
 Make your own hydrating potion by adding a few drops of your favorite essential oil and a few drops of rosehip seed oil to distilled water.

 Sure, we all kind of hope we’ll have a meet-cute on a plane, where the handsome stranger sitting beside us turns out to be a humble and hilarious Prince Charming… but more often than not your seat mate is a cranky toddler or a grandmother reading Game Of Thrones for the first time.
 This is the perfect time to embrace your natural beauty!
 Give skin a break by going without makeup, at least while in the air.
 Not only will it be easier to apply lotion and hydration, but you’re less likely to wake up on the ground with a brand new pimple.